 This is another dish that’s easy enough to throw together on a busy weeknight, yet pretty enough to make for dinner guests as well!
-I recently made this recipe when my parents were in town (with a big salad on the side), and the serving platter was completely empty by the end of dinner.
+I recently made this lemon roasted chicken and cauliflower recipe when my parents were in town (with a big salad on the side), and the serving platter was completely empty by the end of dinner.
 I absolutely love meals that are so much easier to make than they appear. :)

 Also, don’t forget to make overnight chicken stock in your slow cooker with the leftover bones!
 When I purchased an organic whole chicken from the grocery store for this recipe I asked the butcher to cut it into parts for me, which he did at no charge.
 I was also left with some parts that we don’t typically eat so I threw those in the slow cooker (along with the cooked bones) for the stock as well.

 So if you go this route, be sure you know what parts you are putting into the roasting pan before baking it.
 Your guests might be a little confused if you try to serve them roasted chicken back (eeek!).
 Okay, enough about that topic that frankly makes me a little uncomfortable!

 That being said, don’t be afraid to try and butcher your whole chicken yourself, too.
 It’s a great skill to have in the kitchen!

 Tips For Making This Lemon Roasted Chicken and Cauliflower Recipe